CAGI logo

 Muungano

-As an African church, CAGI represents the new face of modern mission work in which immigrants seek to be partners with other mission-minded Christians.
+CAGI represents the new face of modern mission work as we seek to be partners with other mission-minded Christians.

 Kenya Flag